-Continued inflationary pressures, supply chain disruptions, and labour shortages continue to provide challenging trading conditions for both our trading company investments.
-The boards of both Speirs Foods and Equipment Leasing and Finance businesses remain vigilant to these risks and will respond as required.
+Continued inflationary pressures, supply chain disruptions, and labour shortages continue to provide challenging trading conditions for Speirs Foods.
+The board of Speirs Foods remain vigilant to these risks and will respond as required.

-We note that recent trading of Speirs Group shares, albeit at very low volumes, continues at a large discount to the net tangible asset backing of the ordinary shares (i.e.: net of the Perpetual Preference Shares) which was \$2.56 per share at 30 June 2023.
+We note that recent trading of Speirs Group shares, albeit at very low volumes, continues at a large discount to the net tangible asset backing of the ordinary shares (i.e.: net of the Perpetual Preference Shares) which was \$1.81 per share at 30 June 2024.